South Fulton owner upset after city says she can’t open shop due to similar neighboring businesses

 Diagne argues there’s no other African braid shop that’s within 15 minutes of this location.

-“I wish they all know, I’m not here to compete with nobody, I’m only here to survive,” Diagne told Channel 2 Investigative Reporter Ashli Lincoln.
+“I wish they all know, I’m not here to compete with nobody, I’m only here to survive,” Diagne said.

-Diagne says neither the landlord nor the city of South Fulton’s business licensing division told her about the ordinance.
+Diagne says neither the landlord nor the city of South Fulton’s business licensing division told her about the zoning code.

-Councilwoman Helen Willis whose district Diagne’s business sits in says this ordinance isn’t to deter small business owners but to diversify the city’s business pool.
+Councilwoman Helen Willis whose district Diagne’s business sits in says this zoning code isn’t to deter small business owners but to diversify the city’s business pool.

 Currently, the plaza already houses a barber shop, a beauty supply store, and a hair salon.
 Willis says the city wants to remain competitive with neighboring cities.

-An ordinance, Willis says is working with the opening of a new Chick-fil-A, Ardens Garden and Chipotle in South Fulton.
+It’s a zoning code, Willis says is working with the opening of a new Chick-fil-A, Ardens Garden, and Chipotle in South Fulton.

 “We want an environment where we can have economic fairness and diverse retail,” Willis said.